uwescience/myria/docs/developers/MyriaX.markdown

   - STATE_IN_EXECUTION = (1 << 9) is set when the LocalFragment is in an execution.
 Together with the STATE_EXECUTION_REQUESTED, it also prevents from multiple parallel execution of the same LocalFragment.

-To start executing a LocalFragment, the execution condition must be:

-> EXECUTION_PRE_START = STATE_INITIALIZED | STATE_OUTPUT_AVAILABLE | STATE_INPUT_AVAILABLE;
+To start executing a LocalFragment, the execution condition must be: "EXECUTION_PRE_START = STATE_INITIALIZED | STATE_OUTPUT_AVAILABLE | STATE_INPUT_AVAILABLE".

-After execution starts, if the LocalFragment is ready to actually gets executed, the exeuction condition is:

-> EXECUTION_READY = EXECUTION_PRE_START | STATE_STARTED;
+After execution starts, if the LocalFragment is ready to actually gets executed, the exeuction condition is: "EXECUTION_READY = EXECUTION_PRE_START | STATE_STARTED".
 When a LocalFragment executed a round (i.e. a call of fetchNextReady on the root Operator), it needs to check if currently another round of execution is needed.
-The execution condition is:

->  EXECUTION_READY | STATE_EXECUTION_REQUESTED | STATE_IN_EXECUTION;
+The execution condition is: "EXECUTION_READY | STATE_EXECUTION_REQUESTED | STATE_IN_EXECUTION".

 ### Scheduling
 Currently there are no schedulers in Myria.
 Once a LocalFragment gets executed, it keeps executing until it yields.
 And also if there is a set of LocalFragments waiting for execution, and now a execution thread becomes free, it is not defined which waiting LocalFragment should get executed.